oraichain/oraiswap/contracts/oraiswap_pair/README.md

 > Note before executing the `provide_liqudity` operation, a user must allow the contract to use the liquidity amount of asset in the token contract.

-#### Slipage Tolerance
+#### Slippage Tolerance

-If a user specify the slipage tolerance at provide liquidity msg, the contract restricts the operation when the exchange rate is dropped more than the tolerance.
+If a user specify the slippage tolerance at provide liquidity msg, the contract restricts the operation when the exchange rate is dropped more than the tolerance.

 So, at a 1% tolerance level, if a user sends a transaction with 200 UST and 1 ASSET, amountUSTMin should be set to e.g. 198 UST, and amountASSETMin should be set to .99 ASSET.
 This means that, at worst, liquidity will be added at a rate between 198 ASSET/1 UST and 202.02 UST/1 ASSET (200 UST/.99 ASSET).